-Ryde Town Council have appointed Councillor Michael Lilley to serve as Mayor for 2019/20.
-Councillor Adrian Axford has been appointed as Deputy Mayor.
+Ryde Town Council has appointed Councillor Michael Lilley to serve as Mayor for 2019/20.

 My charitable aims for 20/21 is the physical and mental well-being of Ryde residents of all ages post-Covid and support local projects that improve the health and well-being of residents especially those experiencing trauma triggered by Covid19 crisis.

 I intend working with Network Ryde, the IW Youth Trust, Aspire, Bernardo’s, local schools and other organisations in Ryde focusing on the emotional well-being and aspirations of young people in Ryde.
 As well as raising funds this will be a campaign for young people led projects.